Star Wars: The Rise of Skywalker: Development

 In October 2012, Star Wars creator George Lucas sold his production company Lucasfilm to the Walt Disney Company.
 Disney subsequently announced the Star Wars sequel trilogy.
 The next month, Lawrence Kasdan and Simon Kinberg entered negotiations to write and produce either Episode VIII or Episode IX.
-Kinberg, Kasdan, and Michael Arndt worked in a writers room to discuss and map out the trilogy.
+Kinberg, Kasdan, and Michael Arndt worked in a writers' room to discuss and map out the trilogy.
 However, these plans did not come to fruition and instead Kasdan co-wrote Episode VII - Star Wars: The Force Awakens, with Kinberg serving as a creative consultant.
 In June 2014, it was announced that Rian Johnson, writer and director of Star Wars: The Last Jedi, would write a story treatment for Episode IX.
 However in April 2017, Johnson later denied involvement in writing the film, claiming the information was outdated.

 In August 2015, Colin Trevorrow was announced as the director of the film; he was to write the script with frequent collaborator Derek Connolly.
-Trevorrow and Connolly's script, titled Star Wars: Duel of the Fates after the theme of the same name from Star Wars: Episode I – The Phantom Menace, included elements which were utilized to some extent in the final film, such as Kylo finding a Sith holocron in Darth Vader's castle on Mustafar, the transference of Force energy, the concept of a superlaser-equipped Star Destroyer, Lando leading a galaxy-wide fleet of spaceships to save the day, and Chewbacca receiving a medal.
+Trevorrow and Connolly's script, titled Star Wars: Duel of the Fates after the theme of the same name from Star Wars: Episode I – The Phantom Menace, included elements which were utilized to some extent in the final film, such as Ren finding a Sith holocron in Darth Vader's castle on Mustafar, the transference of Force energy, the concept of a superlaser-equipped Star Destroyer, Lando leading a galaxy-wide fleet of spaceships to save the day, and Chewbacca receiving a medal.
 An original idea of Trevorrow and his design team, the First Order TIE Echelon, survived in the Star Wars: Galaxy's Edge theme park, whose ship was supposed to appear in its original film.

 J. J. Abrams returned to direct the final film.

 In January 2016, Trevorrow revealed he was considering shooting on film and that he had wanted to shoot "on location" in outer space with IMAX cameras.
 Trevorrow and cinematographer John Schwartzman had planned to shoot the project entirely on 65mm film, using a new processing facility Kodak had developed in the UK.
 Trevorrow collaborated closely with Johnson whilst developing his script and even requested a scene featuring Rey and Poe be shot for Episode VIII -The Last Jedi.
 After the success of The Force Awakens, which became the highest-grossing film of 2015, Episode IX was put into production in February 2016, which Disney chief executive officer Bob Iger vaguely reported.